Brown Arts

 • Location: Ambisonic Cube, Main Hall, The Lindemann Performing Arts Center, 144 Angell Street, Providence, RI

-Reserve April 4 Concert Tickets
+Join April 4 Concert Waitlist

 Ongoing Installations

-• Free and open to the public
+Free and Open to the Public

-• Tesseract, The Lindemann Main Hall: Jim Moses, Before the Rainbow
+• Jim Moses, Before the Rainbow

 Before the Rainbow generates an ambient, yet active soundscape.
 The piece meditates on sounds and rhythms from nature like wind, waves, raindrops, creatures, but the work is entirely synthesized from only streams of pink noise.
 Using virtual analog synthesis (VCV Rack), layers of modulated filtering and randomly generated pulses shape the work.
 A sparse aleatoric tonal scheme is introduced using filter resonance and resonant comb filtering.
 Spatialization is generated using modulation of ambisonic panning parameters.
 The work’s processes run live without ever repeating or looping.
 It is hoped that the music offers a thoughtful experience that recalls the complexity and beauty of everyday soundscapes.

-• Performance Lab, The Lindemann LL3: Rotation of featured works by Brown students, including Nick Bentz, Kamari Carter, Lee Gilboa, Sofîa Rocha, and Jessica Shand in collaboration with Alice Zhao.
+• Rotation of featured works by Brown students, including Allyson Packer and Nick Bentz, Kamari Carter, Sofîa Rocha, and Jessica Shand in collaboration with Alice Zhao.

 SRST Open Studio